Crisis Services and Quick Reaction Team (QRT)

 Quick Reaction Team (QRT)

-Have a youth in an out of home placement and will be discharging soon but care coordination is not resolving safety concerns for my youth and family?
+Do you have a youth in an out-of-home placement who will be discharged soon but care coordination is not resolving safety concerns for your youth and family?

 QRT Frequently Asked Questions for Parents